 The construction of the largest academic building in the history of TU's campus was completed in two phases.
 The first phase, completed in August 2009, included the design and construction of 100,000 square feet of the nearly 300,000 square foot building, as well as the expansion of the campus's Central Utility Plant to provide the necessary infrastructure to support campus growth.
 Phase two encompassed the construction of the additional 193,000 gross square feet which connected to phase one to complete the building.

-Anchored by two large open atriums, the LEED Gold-certified building houses general purpose classrooms and computer labs for classes containing between 25 and 90 students.
+Anchored by two large open atriums, the LEED Silver-certified building houses general purpose classrooms and computer labs for classes containing between 25 and 90 students.
 The building contains faculty and departmental offices, meeting rooms, study lounges and a small café.
 It also provides much-needed specialization space to support the Psychology Department, including an animal vivarium, research space, observation rooms, and a children's clinic.

 The first two phases of the nearly 1300 bed West Village Housing complex are complete, with additional phases outlined in the campus master plan.
 The first phase of the project opened in August 2008 and created two residential buildings in the area west of Osler Drive, near the Towson Run Apartments.
 The buildings, known as Paca House and Tubman House, were financed using a public-private partnership and contain nearly 160,000 square feet of space and approximately 650 beds for freshman and sophomore students.
 Phase two of the project created two additional residence halls, Douglass House and Barton House, which are mirror images of the phase one buildings but were constructed with system funding.
 All four buildings contain single and double-occupancy rooms as well as communal lounges, study space, meeting rooms and community centers.
 The buildings offer wireless internet and sound mitigation systems to reduce the transfer of noise between rooms.